 Born of Viking origins in the Netherlands, I was fascinated, nay obsessed with guitars.
-I started on the family piano at age 4 moving to guitar in 1968, then finally was allowed a terrible electric guitar which I immediately started modding, searching for the sounds that I heard in my head.
+I started on the family piano at age 4 moving to guitar in 1968, then finally was able to acquire a terrible electric guitar which I immediately started modding, searching for the sounds that I heard in my head.

 I bought my first decent guitar, a Gibson SG, and a few days later I sunk in the router to make space for a 3rd pickup.
 Never mind the warranty: innovation beckoned (and the switching I installed as a teenager is not all that different from my current 3-pickup Electric Gypsy guitars)

 Then I got a haircut and entered the Conservatory of Classical Guitar.
 This wild move was followed by another even more exotic: I hitch-hiked into flamenco music and was adopted by a gypsy family in Andalucia who taught me to play authentic flamenco guitar.

 In Andalucia (southern Spain) I found plenty of the incredible moorish architecture that I had been so impressed with since as a young boy I devoured the works of Hal Foster.
 The fragile and intricate moorish beauty would feature heavily in my later guitar designs.
 Anyone who’s been to Cordoba, Sevilla and Granada will immediately notice.

 I moved to the USA on invitation of country-rock cult legend Joe Ely and he released an album that mixed Joe’s Americana with my flamenco guitar: “Letter to Laredo” which made the 1995 year-end top ten of Spin and top 15 of Rolling Stone magazine.

 I went on to form a pure Flamenco ensemble together with my wife Belen, a flamenco dancer from Sevilla, Spain, and we toured the world.
 I pioneered several inventions for this group: a footswitchable portable dance floor with built-in contact microphones, a MIDI-switched light show, a modular headphone practise flamenco guitar, and I helped perfect and fine-tune the fantastic B-band contact soundboard and undersaddle condenser pickup system.